mauricio/mauricio.github.com/_posts/2013-05-13-turning-a-synchronous-client-into-async-or-why-the-mysql-protocol-is-so-absurdly-complicated-to-handle.md

 complex is not the most awesome thing you can do, think about the lives of all the other programmers out there that will try to talk to your system :)

-Still, after all that, the MySQL driver is almost complete and will have a first release soon, stay tuned!
+Still, after all that, the driver had it's first release, so [go check it out](http://mauricio.github.io/2013/05/18/mysql-async-and-posrgresql-async-0.2.2-released.html)!

 PS: If you use someone else's MySQL driver and you meet this person, buy him a burrito, he/she definitely deserves it!